EarthScope/GeoLab/docs/content/navigate_geolab/basic_navigation.md

 You can always reach the launcher with the blue + icon in the top left, by navigating to File -> New Launcher, or opening a new tab in the main panel.

 ## Sidebar
-The sidebar contains several tabs that will help you navigate the GeoLab environment.
+The sidebar contains several tabs that will help you navigate the GeoLab environment and its extensions.
+Some images may contain extensions that differ from the ones described here.

 ### ![folder](../img/folder.png) File Browser:
 Your files are connected to your user account and will be loaded each time you log into GeoLab, no matter which server options you select at login.